schell/old-gods/README.md

 * GamepadSystem - controller support

 More specific add-ons are available as separate crates.

+## Warning
+This is a WIP and it was also my first Rust project.

 ## Performance
 I'm really surprised at the performance.
 So far without any attention to